jmjry/terminal-game/README.md

-# Terminal Game
+# Bank Heist

-## What is Terminal Game?
+## What is Banl Heist?

-NAME is a text-based adventure game.
+Bank Heist is a text-based adventure game.
 Your character (randomised upon starting the game) is going to rob a bank.
 Every decision you make has consequences and you'll need to use logic to navigate safely through the security and open the bank vault to win.

 ## Planning process: